firebitsbr/PazBAS/README.md

 ```
 5 LOCATE15+I*2,8+J*2:?S$(I*4+J):NEXTJ,I:LOCATE16,5:?T%"X":E=10:INTERVALON:
 ```
-- Random Matrix is printed on the screen.
 - Hint is shown
 - Time E is resetted to 10 seconds.
 - event callback is turned on